achille-martin/pyqt-crom/README.md

 :tada: _The app is built when you see "BUILD SUCCESSFUL"._

-_Note: the Android Manifest, `build.gradle` can be checked at debug stage at `build-android-64/android-build`._
+_Note: the Android Manifest, `build.gradle` and `gradle.properties` can be checked at debug stage at `build-android-64/android-build`._

 <a id="apk-test"></a>
 ### 1.8.
 Test the .apk